SharePoint 2016 – Contribute permissions, if you think this is right then let me know!

 Is it because edit items is included in the Contribute permission level too?

 SharePoint 2016 - Contribute permissions, if you think this is right then let me know!
-Microsoft SharePoint, SharePoint 2016 list permissions

-Avatar for Pieter Veenstra
+Avatar of Pieter Veenstra

-2 thoughts on “SharePoint 2016 – Contribute permissions, if you think this is right then let me know!”
+2 thoughts on “SharePoint 2016 – Contribute permissions, if you think this is right then let me know!

 1. Hi Pieter, as Pages are considered documents, that live in a library, they can be managed just like documents.
 So the “View, add, edit, delete items” permission set regulates that.